juliepanda/twit/README.md

 ## Twit
 Tweets to Twitter after "madlibbing" the tweets by converting words to their synonyms.
+Currently using Dinosaurus gem for synonyms.

 Tasks:
  - beautify